FAQ

 What does a typical day look like?

 The preschool features a teacher facilitated and carefully planned environment which includes two class meetings and a mix of structured activities and free choice, encouraging the exploration of all curriculum areas, including socialization, language development, math and science skill development and strengthening of fine motor skills through art and writing.
+A student favorite is outdoor playtime, which includes one to three hours per day, depending on the child's schedule.

-What does developmental mean?
+What does developmental preschool mean?

-What is the child to teacher ratio?
+What is the student to teacher ratio?

 Is parent participation encouraged?